term7/RaspberryPi-USB-Privacy-Gadget/README.md

 dscacheutil -flushcache
 ```

-#### 3. FIX: Clear USB0 Leases at Shutdown
+#### 4. FIX: Clear USB0 Leases at Shutdown

 When MAC address randomization is enabled, *Dnsmasq* may assign a different IP address upon reboot because it sees a new MAC address.
 To ensure that *AdGuardHome* consistently recognizes WORKSTATION with the correct static IP, we need to clear the `/var/lib/NetworkManager/dnsmasq-usb0.leases` file every time the Raspberry Pi shuts down.

-Create the Cleanup Script:
+Logged into your Raspberry Pi as *admin*, create the Cleanup Script:

 ```
 echo '#!/bin/bash